 Sean provided four advantages of double closing over assigning contracts:

-- Skin in the game: “One of the big advantages is having skin in the game for our customers understanding – the folks that we’re buying from and that we are selling to – that we have the ability to buy.”
+- Skin in the game: “One of the big advantages is having skin in the game for our customers understanding – the folks that we’re buying from and that we are selling to – that we have the ability to buy the property.”

 - Fix-and-Flip Back-up Plan: “We aren’t out buying a house that we wouldn’t rehab ourselves.”
 For example, last year, Sean had a property under contract that he couldn’t find a buyer for.
 Since he was going to close on it anyway, he just closed it, fixed it up, and resold it himself.